Featured on Tastemade: Traditional Beef Pho Bo with Oxtail - Poppa Trinh’s Pho Tai Recipe

 2 tbs vegetable powder (this helps round out the flavor but if you can’t find this feel free to leave out. *Note- some veggie powders will cloud your pho broth, so test it before adding to your pho)

-2 large onions (charred)
+2 large white or yellow onions (charred)

 4 thumb sizes of ginger (charred)